 Inquiries, Scheduling, Confirmation, and Payment

 **NEW** Submit a School Field Trip Inquiry Form to let us know the program(s) you are interested in and your preferred dates.
-It also alerts our staff to any special needs your group may have or to questions you may have about our program.
+This form also alerts our staff to any special needs your group may have or to questions you may have about our program.
 Our Program Coordinator will contact you about your inquiry as soon as possible.
+Please allow our staff 2 business days to respond to your inquiry before calling to check on the status of your inquiry.

 - Scheduling is on a first-come, first-served basis.